 Night Shade Books is doing more to usher first-time novelists into the SFF publishing world in the twenty-teens than virtually anyone.
+(At least, they were before they imploded under their own dismal mismanagement.)
 One of their brighter discoveries is Jeff Salyards, a guy who does as much or more in 255 taut pages of Scourge of the Betrayer than a lot of fantasy veterans manage in 500.
 I find myself in the frankly bizarre position of saying that a novel might have been even better had it been longer, which is precisely the opposite of the problem most fantasies have.
 But Salyards paces himself, knowing both his ambitions and limitations, and doesn't overdo it in his maiden effort.
 This is more laudable than you know.
 Mainstream fantasy publishers, with their willingness to allow newbies to plunge into phonebook-sized tomes, sometimes make about as much sense to me as a movie executive willing to put a fresh-faced kid out of film school at the helm of Lawrence of Arabia.

 Salyards' story is epic in scope, but intimate in focus.
 Arkamondos — Arki for short — is a callow young scribe whose new patron is Braylar Killcoin, a captain of the Syldoon Empire.
 (A shame, that, because he's got the perfect name for a mercenary.)
 Braylar and a small band of soldiers are on a mission into the neighboring Anjurian Kingdom.
 Their exact intentions are cloaked in total secrecy.
 Arki has been hired to chronicle everything that goes on, in detail.
 It's therefore a bit frustrating for him, being kept in the dark about so much, and he needles his employer with nonstop questions.